Best Hydroponic Nutrients UK 2026

 ## Why Nutrients Matter

 In soil, plants access nutrients gradually as organic matter breaks down.
 Bacteria and fungi process minerals into plant-available forms.
-This buffering provides forgiveness but limits control.
+This buffering means mistakes are forgiven, but it limits control.

 In hydroponics, nutrients dissolve directly in water - immediately available to roots.
 This speeds growth significantly but requires precision.
 Plants respond within hours to changes in nutrient concentration.